SeabookChen/seabookchen.net/_drafts/why.md

 - Someone who starts off learning Selenium and has decided to automate Google search as a starting point.
-  Since Google homepage has a reasonably clean and simple UI, people have the reason to believe that Google could be the best site to learn Selenium.
+  Since Google homepage has a reasonably clean and simple UI, people have the reason to believe that Google could be the best site for learning Selenium.
   After playing with "Google Search" scenario, they might continue to try out automating Gmail or Youtube.
 - Someone who needs to access Google services like Gmail, Google maps as part of the job, which can be either testing projects or applications involving browser automation.